-MG-ADL: Myasthenia Gravis Activities of Daily Living score, QMG: Quantitative Myasthenia Gravis score
+MG-ADL: Myasthenia Gravis Activities of Daily Living score, QMG: Quantitative Myasthenia Gravis score Note: Numbers are digitized estimates.
+Efgartigimod ADAPT trial results for AChR-positive patients only

 One important area of uncertainty is that it is not clear if or when to stop either of the drugs in patients who are responding to them.
 For efgartigimod, the primary uncertainty is the appropriate dosing regimen.
 In the ADAPT trial, subsequent cycles were started once patients lost clinical benefits.
 It seems likely that in routine practice, patients and clinicians will not want to wait until the benefits have receded before starting another round of therapy.
 Also, despite their use in clinical practice, there is a lack of comparative efficacy data for both rituximab and IVIG used as maintenance therapy for gMG.